Wolf Alexanyan - Product Manager. Cognitive science enthusiast.

-Currently works at The Software Development Company as Head of Product Management.
+Currently work at The Software Development Company as the Head of Product Management.

-For the last 12 years, I have been working in the IT field.
-For the first six years, I managed to work as a network and system administrator as well as an information security specialist with appropriate Cisco certifications.
+For the last 13 years, I have been working in the IT field.
+For the first six years, I managed to work as a network and system administrator as well as an information security specialist with appropriate certifications.

-In 2015, I decided to pivot to management and founded an outsourcing company.
+In 2015, I decided to pivot to management and founded the software development outsourcing company.
 The company acted as a sub-contractor, fulfilling project orders with the help of several small teams.
 We managed to complete many orders for companies such as "Msheireb Properties" (Real Estate development company) (Qatar),

 "Bioderma Laboratories" (Pharmaceutical company) (France),